 Ease of Use

-Considering the weight and suspension design of the Gregory Deva, shorter distance trips with mid-to heavy-weight pack loads are ideal.
+Considering the Gregory Deva's weight and sturdy suspension design, it's ideal for shorter distance trips with mid-to heavy-weight loads.
 With plenty of space to pack everything you could desire on a backpacking trip, the Deva is one of the most luxurious models in our review.
-If luxury is what you seek and you can endure the weight for shorter distance backpacking, then this contender is beyond compare in both design features and spaciousness.
+If luxury is what you seek, and you can endure the weight for shorter distance backpacking, then this contender is beyond compare in design features and spaciousness.

 — Jane Jackson